Chatbot Companionship: A Mixed-Methods Study of Companion Chatbot Usage Patterns and Their Relationship to Loneliness in Active Users: Results

-For our prespecified analyses of usage vs. loneliness, we used uncorrected p-values.
-We found a significant if small correlation between the length of chatbot sessions and loneliness ($r = 0.101, p = 0.042$), but not between loneliness and the frequency of chatbot usage ($r = 0.053, p = 0.287$), as shown in \Cref{fig:chatbot-length} and \Cref{fig:chatbot-frequency}.
-This suggests that feelings of loneliness are associated with how long people engage with chatbots but not how often.
+For our prespecified analyses of usage vs. loneliness, we found a small but significant correlation between chatbot session length and loneliness ($r = 0.101, p = 0.042$), but not between loneliness and usage frequency ($r = 0.053, p = 0.287$), as shown in \Cref{fig:chatbot-length}.

-For our exploratory analysis to discover variables correlated with usage and loneliness, we used the corrected p-values.
-The length and frequency of chatbot sessions showed moderate positive correlations with users’ perceptions of the chatbot.
-Specifically, longer sessions and higher frequency were associated with higher ratings of the state empathy towards a chatbot ($r > 0.3, p < 0.001$ for both) and attraction towards a chatbot ($r > 0.18, p < 0.001$ for all except frequency vs. task attraction, which had $r = 0.165, p = 0.002$).
-This suggests that users are more likely to use chatbots more when they feel it is empathetic, socially appealing, and relatable.

-In terms of personality traits, loneliness was negatively correlated with extraversion ($r = -0.188, p < 0.001$) and conscientiousness ($r = -0.335, p < 0.001$), and positively correlated with neuroticism ($r = 0.526, p < 0.001$) and agreeableness ($r = 0.333, p < 0.001$).
-These findings suggest that individuals who are more lonely tend to be notably less extraverted and conscientious, and more neurotic and agreeable.
-Interestingly, these results match Buecker et al.'s \cite{Buecker2020-bw} meta-analysis in all traits except agreeableness.

-System usability, as measured by the System Usability Scale (SUS), showed a moderate positive correlation with chatbot session length ($r = 0.196, p < 0.001$) and usage frequency ($r = 0.246, p < 0.001$).
-This suggests that users who find the system more usable tend to engage in longer sessions but may not necessarily use the chatbot more frequently.

-The problematic use of chatbots, measured by the GPIUS-2 scale, was moderately correlated with session length ($r = 0.303, p < 0.001$) and frequency ($r = 0.337, p < 0.001$).
-This indicates, unsurprisingly, that users who spend more time in chatbot sessions experience more problematic use.

-These findings suggest that loneliness is associated with longer session length with companion chatbots, though many other variables may play a part in determining these variables and mediating their relationship.
-It is important to note that these findings represent correlations, not causation.
+Several other notable correlations emerged in our exploratory analysis using Benjamini-Hochberg corrected p-values.
+Chatbot usage (both length and frequency) showed moderate positive correlations with state empathy towards chatbots ($r > 0.3, p < 0.001$) and various forms of attraction towards chatbots ($r > 0.18, p < 0.001$).
+Loneliness demonstrated significant correlations with personality traits of extraversion, ($r = -0.188, p < 0.001$), conscientiousness ($r = -0.335, p < 0.001$), agreeableness ($r = -0.333, p < 0.001$), and neuroticism ($r = 0.526, p < 0.001$), aligning with Buecker et al.'s \cite{Buecker2020-bw} meta-analysis.
+Additionally, problematic use of chatbots (GPIUS2) showed moderate correlations with both session length ($r = 0.303, p < 0.001$) and frequency ($r = 0.337, p < 0.001$).
+See \Cref{fig:corrMatrix} for a correlation matrix of our continuous variables.

+While these correlations provide initial insights into the relationships between variables, they represent associations rather than causation.
+A more detailed examination of these relationships through multiple regression analysis follows.

-\subsection{Multiple Regression Model}
+\subsubsection{Multiple Regression Model}